rguides

-How to add a row to a data frame in R
+How to Append Rows to Data Frames in R

 library(dplyr)